 Teen drivers do not have as much driving experience as adults, nor do they have fully developed judgment skills.
 For these reasons, adding a teen driver to a policy often results in increased premiums.
 You’ll be there to show them ways to offset some of that cost through Farm Bureau’s teen auto insurance discounts.

-Of course safety is the No. 1 concern of a parent preparing a teen child to drive safely, but keeping costs down is a priority, too.
-Fortunately, there are a several ways you can help your client/member save when they add a teen to an existing Farm Bureau policy:
+Safety is the No. 1 concern of a parent preparing a teen to drive safely, but keeping costs down is a priority, too.
+Fortunately, there are several ways you can help your client/member save when they add a teen to an existing Farm Bureau policy:

-Remind your client/member that Farm Bureau rewards good grades.
-Students who maintain a “B” average or higher GPA may qualify to save on car insurance.
+- Remind your client/member that Farm Bureau rewards good grades.
+Students who maintain a “B” average or higher may qualify to save on car insurance.

 - Encourage them to learn more about how completion of Farm Bureau’s Driveology program can help drivers less than 25 years of age earn discounts.